StefanatouGerasimina/Hepatitis-Mortality-Analysis/README.md

    ![](images/7.png)

 At first we had a maximum mean Accuracy for k = 4, with an efficiency of 85.63%, while in the second case we observe that whatever k fold value we use, its performance will have 100 % accuracy.

+## Comparison of Classification Methods

+So comparing the highest success rates for each method, we have: